 Sec.
 33. Contracts.

-All contracts for public printing, public improvements and public works of every kind and character, and the purchase of supplies for use in any department of the city, exceeding an expenditure of one thousand dollars ($1,000.00), shall be awarded only after sealed competitive bids have been received by the city commission.
+Any purchase made or contract entered into by the City of Slaton shall be in accordance with the laws of the State of Texas as the same now exist or as they may be amended from time to time, or as provided by City ordinance when not in conflict with State law. .
 No contract, obligation or undertaking made for and on behalf of the city, having for its purpose or meaning the creation of any debt or the payment of any moneys for any purpose, shall ever be binding upon or enforceable against the city, unless the governing body shall, at the time of making said contract, or of incurring such debt or obligation, make provision, by ordinance, for the levying and collection of a tax sufficient to pay the same at maturity, unless it shall be in the contemplation of said governing body to pay such debt or obligation out of the current revenues of the city or out of some fund then on hand and within the immediate control of the governing body, in which case such intention shall be clearly expressed in the minutes and in such contract or writing; and unless so expressed it shall conclusively be presumed that payment of such debt or obligation is intended to be a charge upon the future revenues of the city and shall be wholly void and invalid unless the provisions of this section be strictly complied with.
 Provided further, that no such contract, debt, obligation or undertaking shall ever be binding upon the city unless made and entered into by the city’s governing body in a formal and stated meeting of the commission at which there is present and acting a quorum, which facts shall be made a matter of record in the minutes of such meeting.
 No judgment shall ever be rendered against the city and no recovery shall be had based upon any plea of quantum meruit or quantum valebat or implied contract founded upon or growing out of any transaction where any provision of this section has been ignored or violated.
 All contracts, agreements and undertakings to which the city is a party or upon which the city is sought to be bound, that seek to impose a debt, charge or burden upon any future revenue of the city, and not contemplated to be paid out of current revenues or out of some fund then on hand and within the immediate control of the governing body, shall be in writing and signed on behalf of the city by the mayor or mayor pro tem, attested by the city secretary and the impress of the city’s official seal placed thereon.
 All such contracts shall be made and entered into by all parties thereto with the provisions of this section in mind, and each and every provision of this section shall be and become a part of every such contract and be read into the same as a material and controlling part thereof, whether or not same is copied in such contract, agreement or undertaking.

 First, if Proposition 21 is approved by the voters on November 8, 2022, Article VI, Section 33 of the Slaton City Charter shall thereafter read as follows: